Enjoy an evening exploring the outdoors with these wonderful books about bats & the moon plus hands-on activities too!

 Any evening can be turned into a fun time with a Night Hike.
 Be sure to dress warmly and bring along a flashlight (or pull up the app on your phone) to light up the way.

 Keep an ear out for owls, and an eye out for other animals such as opossums, badgers, mice, fox and bats!

 Spend a few evenings watching the moon.

 The Moon Seems to Change - This early-science reader introduces the different phases of the moon and why the moon seems to change its shape each night.

-A beautifully illustrated story about what happens at night under the harvest moon.
+Hello, Harvest Moon - A beautifully illustrated story about what happens at night under the harvest moon.
 Follow a little girl and her cat as they enjoy a nighttime adventure.

 Papa, Please Get the Moon for Me - A cute tale about a little girl who wants her Papa to get her the moon.
 But it's too big for Papa to take home.
 A creative story about the waxing and waning of the moon.

 Kids may ask how bats fly at night without flying into houses and trees.
 Explain that bats use echolocation to get around.
 Ecolocation uses sound waves that the bats send out; sound waves bounce off items like houses and trees so bats get an idea of how close they are to an object.